Testing Guzzle Clients¶

 Guzzle ships with a node.js test server that receives requests and returns responses from a queue.
 The test server exposes a simple API that is used to enqueue responses and inspect the requests that it has received.

-Any operation on the Server object will ensure that the server is running and wait until it is able to receive requests before returning.
+the server is running and wait until it is able to receive requests before

 use GuzzleHttp\Client;